-Running is great exercise, but runners are also prone to injury.
-Learn about these common running injuries.
+Running is great form of exercise.
+However, new runners are especially prone to injury.

 Although it is said that up to 50% of new runners will get injured, it is possible to prevent common running injuries with some time and attention spent on stretching and strengthening.
 Having good flexibility at your hip, ankle and foot as well as good hip strength is important in injury prevention.
 Learning good running mechanics and wearing the right running shoes can also make a big difference when it comes to injury prevention, so you are not sidelined during training.